15 common decorating mistakes and how to fix them!

 Learn all the ways you can save space in your room with my post “How to make a small room feel bigger“

-Remember, your room needs space to show off its personality.
-Let each piece shine, instead of fighting for attention in a crowded room.
 Plus, when you have some breathing room, your space will feel bigger and brighter, and you’ll be able to move around without tripping over things.

-Think of it as a little room makeover โ clearing out the clutter and making space for the things that truly matter.
+Think of it as a little room makeover – clearing out the clutter and making space for the things that truly matter.
 So, give your room the gift of some well-deserved space, and you’ll see how a little less can make a whole lot of difference.

 INTERIOR DESIGN MISTAKE #9 – Not using proper lighting